sunapi386/fullstack-boilerplate/packages/api/README.md

 postgres=#
 ```
-As `createdb fullstack-boilerplate` creates the db, verify that it was created
+As `createdb fancystackdb` creates the db, verify that it was created
-`psql fullstack-boilerplate`
+`psql fancystackdb`
 Then `\dt`

 If there are issues starting up like